This document is only valid 72 hours after printing. For the latest version please visit

 Liaise with the Head of Service to give and receive information;

-Agree with the HoS when and how to inform partner agency lead officers as necessary and ascertain as full details as possible from the Police and any other source;
+Agree with the Head of Service when and how to inform partner agency lead officers as necessary and ascertain as full details as possible from the Police and any other source;

-Consider the need to secure the electronic file allowing access by Service Director, Head of Service, Head of QA, Careline and other identified individuals only;
+Consider the need to secure the electronic file allowing access by Service Director, Head of Service, Head of CQA, Careline and other identified individuals only;

-Arrange to consider the circumstances of the death/serious harm with the Head of Quality Assurance, including the need to notify Ofsted / Department for Education (DfE) via the Child Safeguarding Practice Review Panel and hold a local Child Safeguarding Practice Review;
+Arrange to consider the circumstances of the death/serious harm with the Head of Children's Quality Assurance, including the need to notify Ofsted / Department for Education (DfE) via the Child Safeguarding Practice Review Panel and carry out a Rapid Review;

-Complete the notification to the national Child Safeguarding Practice Review Panel using the Child Safeguarding Incident Notification System.
-This should be done WITHIN 5 WORKING DAYS OF THE INCIDENT, saving a copy before submission to add to the child's file and send to HoS QA and DSCB Board Manager.
-Notifications made through this route will go to the Panel, Ofsted and the DfE.
+The Head of Service CSC must be notified immediately, in order to complete the notification to the national Child Safeguarding Practice Review Panel using the Child Safeguarding Online Notification System (CSONS).
+This should be done WITHIN 5 WORKING DAYS OF THE INCIDENT, saving a copy before submission to add to the child's file and send to Head of Service CQA and Derby and Derbyshire Safeguarding Partnership Manager.
+Notifications made through this route will go to the National Panel only.
 The local authority must also notify the Panel (and through them the Secretary of State and Ofsted) where a Child in Care dies, regardless of whether or not abuse or neglect is known or suspected.

 N.B.
-On completing the online notification form; the Service Director must ensure they personally download the PDF form before submission as this will be checked as part of the Inspection of the local authority and multi agency safeguarding partners;
+On completing the online notification form; the Service Director and Head of Service CSC must ensure they personally download the PDF form before submission as this will be checked as part of the Inspection of the local authority and multi agency safeguarding partners;

 Consider any media considerations and liaise with media officers as necessary.